 Doctoral degree students have the opportunity to rotate in 3-4 Anatomy faculty laboratories over the first 2 semesters, with the intent of learning different methodologies, disciplines, and experiencing laboratory personnel dynamics.
 Following the candidacy examination, a doctoral student selects a laboratory with the permission of the principal investigator, and begins more intensive research.
 In consultation with their advisor, the student begins the process of forming a thesis committee.
 This committee must be approved by the Program Director prior to its formal appointment by the Graduate Program at University Park.
 Students are required to present evidence of their research progress annually, to meet with their committee at least once annually, and to share written observations on the progress of their work that are documented by the advisor, and program director.
 At the end of the second academic year, the written and oral comprehensive exams are administered.

 Teaching is a significant and unique component of the Anatomy Graduate Program.
-Beginning in the second year, qualified graduate students may participate in the medical curriculum, the Gross Human Anatomy course for medical students.
+Beginning in the second year, qualified graduate students may participate in the medical curriculum, the Human Gross Anatomy course for medical students.
 While the graduate council does not permit teaching to an equal rank, involvement in the medical curriculum is permitted.
-Students are involved in the 11 week course, particularly in the laboratory sessions and laboratory exams.
+Students are involved in the course, particularly in the laboratory sessions and laboratory exams.
 Exceptional students may be asked to provide tutoring, review sessions, and lectures.
 These experiences are unique to this curriculum and provide an excellent opportunity for students to be engaged in higher education instruction.
-Students are able to undertake this opportunity each year, and are compensated by the Program providing the stipend for 3 months.
+Students are able to undertake this opportunity each year, and are compensated by the Program providing the stipend for 2 months.

 Doctoral students must maintain a 3.0 (B) average to remain in good academic standing, and to be eligible for both the candidacy and comprehensive examinations.
 In addition, both MS and doctoral students must complete all 15 credits of required anatomy courses with grades of B- or better.
 The candidacy exam is usually taken after 2 semesters of didactic coursework, and the comprehensive exams are administered after 4 semesters – a time usually coinciding with the completion of coursework.
 The thesis research is culminated with the oral defense presented in a public forum.

 The Anatomy Graduate Program participates in the Penn State University MD/PhD program, which provides the opportunity for students interested in careers in both academic medicine and research.
 The program usually requires 7-8 years and involves medical curriculum for the first 2 years, followed by additional basic science coursework and research (3-5 years), and finally, the clinical years.
-The dual degree provides the student with knowledge of both clinical and basic science, as well as experience in design and conduct of biomedical research.
+The joint degree program provides the student with knowledge of both clinical and basic science, as well as experience in design and conduct of biomedical research.